Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-On our trip to Japan, we wanted to see and experience it all.
-We created a Japan Itinerary to the country’s top three spots: Kyoto, Mt.
-Fuji and Tokyo.
-The three destinations are distinctly different, which is ideal for visitors traveling to Japan for the first time.
-We are sharing our detailed Two-Week Japan Itinerary to help other travelers plan their perfect trip.
+These three destinations are distinctly different, which is ideal for those traveling to Japan for the first time.
+We are sharing our detailed Two-Week Japan Itinerary to help others plan their perfect trip!

 2 Weeks in Japan: How To Plan a Trip to Japan

 Planning a Trip to Japan can be mind-boggling.
 The country is packed with ancient sights, lush nature and modern marvels.
-For people going to Japan for the first time, choosing which attractions to include in a Japan travel itinerary can be a real task.

-Pro Tip: Consider using our Travel Planning Printables to get your vacation to Japan organized!
+Pro Tip: Consider using our Travel Planning Printables to get your vacation to Japan organized.

 Travel Planner Printables by JetSettingFools.com